OceanGlidersCommunity/Nitrate_SOP/_sources/sections/nitrate_dmqc.md

 ## Delayed Mode Processing
 ### UV Spectrometers
 The processing of UV attenuance spectra to obtain nitrate concentrations has been fully described in {cite}`Sakamoto2009`, {cite}`Sakamoto2017`, {cite}`Johnson2018`.
-In delayed mode  temperature and salinity can be used to remove the effects of Bromide on the observed spectra.
+In delayed mode  temperature and salinity can be used to remove their interference effects on the observed spectra.
 For an additional correction pressure data can be fed into the calculations.
 Matlab code has been published for Deep SUNA processing (https://github.com/SOCCOM-BGCArgo), but can be adapted to other spectrometers.
-Recently (2020) a modified temperature dependency of the Bromide correction has been developed (https://argo.ucsd.edu/wp-content/uploads/sites/361/2021/04/BGC_meeting_ADMT2020_Minutes.pdf).
+Recently (2020) a modified temperature dependency of the bromide correction has been developed (https://argo.ucsd.edu/wp-content/uploads/sites/361/2021/04/BGC_meeting_ADMT2020_Minutes.pdf).
 Another code version is available at https://github.com/oceanobservatories/ion-functions/blob/master/ion_functions/data/nit_functions.py.

-Reference lamp spectra taken before and after the deployment can now be used to remove the effects of lamp aging on the attenuance spectra.
-Nitrate concentrations should be calculated for both pre- and post-deployment lamp reference spectra.
+Reference lamp spectra taken before and after the deployment can now be used to remove the effects of lamp aging and possibly also of bio-fouling on the attenuance spectra.
+The simplest way is to calculate two nitrate concentrations using the pre- and post-deployment lamp reference spectra and then calculate a weighted average of the two concentrations.
-A linear blend of the two concentrations gives probably the optimal nitrate concentration estimate.
-Depending on the strength of the bio-fouling the linear blend calculation should probably be based on either lamp use time (no or weak bio-fouling) or deployment time (strong bio-fouling).
+Depending on the strength of the bio-fouling the linear weighting should probably be based on either lamp use time (no or weak bio-fouling) or deployment time (strong bio-fouling).

 A cross-calibration of the resulting nitrate concentrations is strongly recommended.